 c) Allow overriding HTTP method: Since some proxies only support GET and POST methods, you need to let your RESTful API override the HTTP method.
 For doing so, employ the custom HTTP Header X-HTTP-Method-Override.

-e) Documentation: Last but not the least, it is profitable to create an extensive documentation for an API that let other mobile app developers easily understand the whole process and utilize the information for offering better user experience.
-In other words, a good API documentation in the process of effective API development will lessen the project implementation time, project cost and boost the API efficiency.
+f) Documentation: Last but not the least, it is profitable to create an extensive documentation for an API for mobile apps that lets other mobile app developers easily understand the whole process and utilize the information for offering better user experience.
+In other words, a good API documentation in the process of effective API development will lessen the project implementation time, project cost and boost the API technology efficiency.

 FREQUENTLY ASKED QUESTIONS ABOUT API DEVELOPMENT

-1. What is REST API and SOAP API?
+Q. What is REST API development and SOAP API?

 - Use Throttling